CW POTA

 Logging & uploading

 Every QSO needs six fields: the other operator's callsign, the date and time in UTC, the frequency or band, the mode (CW), the RST you sent, and the RST you received.
-Activators additionally need to tag the whole session with their park reference (e.g. K-0802) and, if the park is in more than one POTA entity, each reference gets logged separately.
+Activators additionally need to tag the whole session with their park reference (e.g. US-0802) and, if the park is in more than one POTA entity, each reference gets logged separately.

 | UTC | Call | Freq | Mode | Sent | Rcvd | Their QTH |